- Place where the work was made

-- 93.0 x 462.0cm
+- 93.0 x 462.0 cm

 Most of these cloths follow the same composition as seen here: Rama and the multi-headed, multi-armed Ravana take centre stage.
 Behind Rama, preparing his bow, is his lifelong companion Laksmana and the monkey king, Hanuman, with his army of monkeys.
 Ravana is supported by ogres and small demons.
 The battle is in full swing, arrows flying everywhere, heads being cut off, figures wrestling, mutilated bodies and severed limbs littering the ground.
 The style of drawing and clothes indicate south Indian temple hangings as the source of inspiration.

 Asian Art Department, AGNSW, 2006

-'New Dimensions', by Jackie Menzies, pg.
-54-63., Arts of Asia Nov 2003-Dec 2003, Nov 2003-Dec 2003, 56-57 (colour illus.). no.5
+Jackie Menzies, Arts of Asia, 'New Dimensions', pg.
+54-63, Hong Kong, Nov 2003-Dec 2003, 56-57 (colour illus.). no.5

-The Asian Collections Art Gallery of New South Wales 2003, 2003, 340-341 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, Sydney, 2003, 340-341 (colour illus.).
 The colour illus. on page 341 is a detail of this work.